US indigenous languages

 Salish tribes, and Misp' or Musp in the Quinault tribe.

-Q'wati is usually credited with creating the Quileute tribe and their neighbors, teaching them right behavior and cultural
+Q'wati is usually credited with creating the Quileute Indian tribe and their neighbors, teaching them right behavior and cultural

 skills, and protecting them by changing the environment and getting rid of monsters.